magosil86/witsGWAS/README.md

 ```

-4. Check that the paths work correctly by running each of these.
+E. Check that the paths work correctly by running each of these.
 They should all run without error

 ```
     nextflow